<< Click to Display Table of Contents >> Navigation: Selections > Creating A Selection |

 Each dataset has seven tables, each storing a different aspect of a donor's account data.
 The header table stores the main biographical information for all donors and prospects (name, address, list codes, etc.), and it is normally what you will use for the source of a selection if you are running a mailing list or other constituent-centered report.
 However, if you wish to select specific donations, pledges, memos, etc., then you should set the source table accordingly.
 For financial reports in which you wish to filter by specific donations (for a range of time, specific campaigns, etc.) you would choose Donations for the Source Table.
 Basically, anytime you need to pick and choose which donations go into making up a report, you use Donations for the Source Table.
 If you're mainly after biographical (name/address) information (to use for a mailing for example), then you choose Header.
 If you need to filter by pledges, memos, etc., you would choose one of those tables as the Source Table.

 While some precomputed donation totals are stored in the Header table for convenience and they are shown on the few Header reports designed to include yearly totals, they are only monetary calendar and fiscal year totals.
-For totals involving subgroups of donations totalled by anything other than Calendar or Fiscal year, you would again use Donations for the Source Table of the selection, and allow the Report Layout you choose to use with the Selection Result to do the totalling for you.
+For totals involving subgroups of donations totaled by anything other than Calendar or Fiscal year, you would again use Donations for the Source Table of the selection, and allow the Report Layout you choose to use with the Selection Result to do the totaling for you.

 Basic Exclusions

 You may also optionally choose to exclude certain donors from your selection before going into more detail with the specific filter options.
 For example you might be doing a selection for the donors for which you are going to mail a solicitation.
 In this case it is easy to simply check the box for Exclude 'Do Not Solicit'.
-When this box is checked on in the Creating A Selection window, the corresponding checkbox in a donor record must not be checked in order for the donor to qualify.
-This simply means that putting a check in the Exclude 'Do Not Solicit' box will exclude each donor who has a check in the Do Not Solicit field (found on the Constituency tab of the Main Information Form).
+When this box is checked in the Creating A Selection window, the corresponding checkbox in a donor record must not be checked in order for the donor to qualify.
+This simply means that putting a check in the Exclude 'Do Not Solicit' box will exclude any donor who has a check in the Do Not Solicit field of their account (found on the Constituency tab of the Main Information Form).
 This concept works similarly for the Exclude 'Bad Address' and Exclude 'Inactive' options.
-Note that when beginning a new selection, these exclusion options are on by default to protect you against accidentally doing a solicitation mailing to constituents with a bad address, or those who have been designated as inactive, or who do not want to receive solicitations.
+Note that when beginning a new selection, these exclusion options are on by default to protect you from accidentally doing a solicitation mailing to constituents with a bad address, or those who have been designated as inactive, or who do not want to receive solicitations.

 At this point you may enter more specific filtering information, using one or more of the filter tabs.
 The filter tabs work together, so that any conditions you enter in any of them must all be true for a record to qualify and be included in the Selection Result.